 Women who are high risk of developing breast cancer can be prescribed medicines that can lower their risk of getting cancer.
-High risk cases include harmful BRCA 1 and 2 mutations (link to genetic counselling page) high risk findings on breast biopsy such as atypical ductal hyperplasia (ADH), atypical lobular hyperplasia (ALH) and lobular carcinoma in situ(LCIS).
+High risk cases include harmful BRCA 1 and 2 mutations, high risk findings on breast biopsy such as atypical ductal hyperplasia (ADH), atypical lobular hyperplasia (ALH) and lobular carcinoma in situ(LCIS).
 Medications that may be prescribed include Tamoxifen, Raloxifene and Aromatase Inhibitors.
-These are prescription medications and should be taken under supervision of a breast specialist or oncologist.
+These are prescription medications and should be taken under supervision of a breast specialist or an oncologist.

 "Being Smart About Your Breast Health"

 -Dr Pranjali Gadgil